 Several different reports can be requested from this dialog.
-(These same reports can be generated after this dialog is closed directly from the Optimizer menu on the @RISK ribbon.)
-The most useful report is the Optimization Summary Report, which in addition to showing:
+(These same reports can be generated after this dialog is closed directly from the Optimize menu by selecting Reports.)
+The most useful report is the Optimization Summary Report (pictured right), which includes: